Want to create your first cloud WordPress backup?

 Step 1: Install Duplicator Pro

 When it comes to creating cloud backups for your WordPress website, there’s one tool that truly stands out: Duplicator Pro.
-This WordPress backup plugin seamlessly integrates with popular cloud providers, making it a snap to store your backups in the cloud:
+This user-friendly WordPress backup plugin seamlessly integrates with popular cloud providers, making it a snap to store your backups in the cloud.

-Duplicator Pro works by creating compact backup archives of your WordPress site.
-This means you can save valuable space in the cloud without sacrificing any critical data.
+Duplicator Pro works by creating backup archives of your WordPress site.
+You’ll be able to save valuable space in the cloud without sacrificing any data.

 Before you start using Duplicator, you’ll need to activate your license key.
 To do this, go to Settings » Licensing: